What you should consider when making the bedding for a user at risk for pressure ulcers/injuries

 Think of who you're making the bed for

-Assess the users condition before making the bed.
+Assess the user's condition before making the bed.
 Never make the bed with more layers than necessary.
-More layers between the skin and the mattress creates higher pressure.
-Always make the bed based on status and general condition of the user.
+More layers between the skin and the mattress create higher pressure.
+Always make the bed based on the status and general condition of the user.

 Before you make the bed, can you answer the following questions about the user?

 - Is the user in need of a position change?

 - Is there a risk of pressure ulcers/injuries?

 - Does the user have any existing pressure ulcers/injuries?

 Why is proper bedding important?

 - More layers can create a change in pressure and shear which can cause pressure ulcers/injuries.